anet-be/mlua/README.md

 Here is the list of supplied functions, [optional parameters in square brackets]:

-- mlua.lua(code\[,.errstr]\[,luaState])
+- mlua.lua(code[,.output]\[,luaState]\[,param1]\[,...])
-- mlua.open([.errstr])
+- mlua.open([.output])
 - mlua.close(luaState)

-When .errstr is supplied, it is cleared on success and filled with the error message on error.
+`mlua.lua()` accepts a string of Lua code which it compiles and runs as a Lua 'chunk'.
+Note that Lua chunks are actually functions, so values may be returned and optional function parameters passed (param1, ...).

+Be aware that all parameters are strings and are not automatically converted to Lua numbers.
+Parameters are currently limited to 8, but this may easily be increased in mlua.xc).

+On success, `mlua.lua()` fills .output (if given) with the return value of the code chunk.
+If the return value is not a string, it is encoded as a string by the Lua C function `lua_tostring()`.
+YDB treats returned strings as numbers if they look numeric, which works nicely for smaller numbers.
+But be aware that `lua_tostring()` generates numbers >= 1e14 in exponential format, which YDB treats as strings.
+Also note that nil is returned as a zero-length string.
+The return string is truncated at 2048 characters (specified in mlua.xc) which [YDB says here](https://docs.yottadb.com/ProgrammersGuide/extrout.html#print-error-messages) is enough to return any of its error message.
+If a longer return value is required, Lua could return it via a ydb local using ydb.set('local', value).

+On error, .output (if given) returns the error message; `open()` returns 0 and `lua()` returns nonzero on error.
+Note that the value return by `lua()` is currently equal to -1.
+This may be enhanced in the future to also return positive integers equal to ERRNO or YDB errors whenever YDB functions called by Lua are the cause of the error.
+However, for now, all errors return -1 and any YDB error code is encoded into the error message just like any other Lua error (Lua 5.4 does not yet support coded or named errors).

+`mlua.close()` returns nothing, and cannot produce an error.

 If the luaState handle is missing or 0, mlua.lua() will run the code in the default global lua_State, automatically opening it the first time you call mlua.lua().
 Alternatively, you can supply a luaState with a handle returned by mlua.open() to run code in a different lua_State.

 If you are finished using a lua_State, you may mlua.close(luaState) to free up any memory its code has allocated.
-This will also call any garbage-collection metamethods you have introduced.
+This will also call any garbage-collection meta-methods you have introduced.

 ### Signals / Interrupts